moiseevigor/moiseevigor.github.io/_posts/2026-07-11-cosmic-web-spacetime-geometry.md

 torsion does not propagate on its own — it vanishes wherever spin density vanishes, so ordinary space, the Solar System, and all current tests are untouched.
-Corrections switch on only at colossal spin density — the early Universe, neutron-star cores — where they act as an effective repulsion that can replace the Big-Bang singularity with a **bounce**.
+Corrections switch on only at colossal spin density — the early Universe, neutron-star cores — where they act as an effective repulsion that can replace the Big-Bang singularity with a **bounce** (Popławski's scenario).

-**The honest status.** Torsion has never been detected; no experiment is yet precise enough to bound it meaningfully.
-Versions in which torsion *propagates* are disfavoured — the absence of extra gravitational-wave polarisations rules most of them out.
+**The honest status.** Torsion has never been detected; laboratory and astrophysical searches (spin-polarised matter, Lorentz/torsion-coupling constraint tables) bound specific couplings without seeing anything.
+Versions in which torsion *propagates* are further constrained — among other things by the absence of extra gravitational-wave polarisations in current observations.
 The unification here is therefore **conceptual and classical**: it says gravity and the geometry of this series are the same kind of object, and it extends Einstein's equations by a term that is, so far, a whisper — loud only where the cosmic web itself was born.